bdeployteam/bdeploy/doc/retypeuser/power/product.md

 _Mandatory:_ no

-_Description:_ The id of a custom editor to be used when editing this parameter through the **BDeploy** web UI.
+_Description:_ The id of a custom editor to be used when editing this parameter through the **BDeploy** Web UI.
 Custom editors can be contributed by [Plugins](/experts/system/#plugins) which are either globally installed in the **BDeploy** server, or contributed dynamically by the product.

 === **Attribute**: `condition`
 _Default:_